Drakiat/Checker/README.md

 # RedTeam-Checker

-RedTeam-Checker is an automated tool designed to monitor the persistence of backdoors and default settings on compromised machines over time.
+RedTeam-Checker is an automated tool designed to monitor the persistence of compromised accounts and open ports on compromised machines over time.

 ## Compatibility
 This tool is built to support Python 3.10.
 Please note that Python versions 3.11 and higher are not supported and might not be compatible with the parallel-ssh library.